Test-Time Alignment via Hypothesis Reweighting: When is Ensemble Reweighting Effective, and Why?

-\textbf{Ensemble reweighting outperforms fine-tuning in the low-data regime.} We compare \ours{} to model fine-tuning on a synthetic binary classification task.
-In this task, the training set is generated by first sampling binary labels: label 1 is paired with inputs from $[0, 1]^5$ (all positive inputs), and label 0 is paired with inputs from $[-1, 0]^5$ (all negative inputs).
+\textbf{\ours{} outperforms fine-tuning in low-data regimes.} We compare \ours{} to model fine-tuning on a synthetic binary classification task.
+The training set contains inputs from $[0, 1]^5$ labeled as 1 and inputs from $[-1, 0]^5$ labeled as 0.
 The target distribution is uniform over $[-1, 1]^5$ with a random linear decision boundary.
-We compare the performance of ensemble reweighting and fine-tuning by adding the adaptation data to the training set.
+Results in~\cref{fig:vs_retraining} show that \ours{} outperforms fine-tuning in the low-data regime, achieving high accuracy with few queries.
+Fine-tuning eventually surpasses reweighting with more data due to its higher capacity.
+This illustrates a bias-variance tradeoff: reweighting reduces variance by restricting solutions to the ensemble's span, providing an advantage with limited data.
+Additionally, \ours{} requires only a single forward pass and negligible weight computation cost~\cref{eq:belief-update}, making it especially suitable for large models and resource-constrained settings.

-Results in~\cref{fig:vs_retraining} show that \ours{} consistently outperforms fine-tuning in the low-data regime, achieving high test accuracy with only a few queries.
-As expected, fine-tuning eventually surpasses ensemble reweighting as the amount of adaptation data increases, due to its higher model capacity.
-We can view this as a bias-variance tradeoff: reweighting reduces variance while introducing bias by restricting the solution space to functions in the span of the ensemble members.
-In the low-data regime, the implicit regularization offered by \ours{} gives it a clear advantage.
-Additionally, aside from performance benefits, reweighting is significantly more computationally efficient than fine-tuning, making it especially suitable for large models or resource-constrained settings.
-The computational cost of \ours{} is a single forward pass to compute predictions for each ensemble member, and the cost of computing the ensemble weights~\cref{eq:belief-update} is negligible.
+\textbf{Summary: when is \ours{} effective?} \ours{} is effective when the ensemble's functional diversity covers the target behavior, controlled by $K$ and the prior scale.
+It is less effective when the target lies outside this coverage, as in severe covariate shift settings (see WILDS results in \cref{sec:discussion}), or when abundant adaptation data is available (where fine-tuning's higher capacity wins, as shown in \cref{fig:vs_retraining}).